 More about Core Web Vitals

-The metrics that make up Core Web Vitals will change over time but the current focuses that will go live in May are all related to site speed:
+The metrics that make up Core Web Vitals will evolve over time but the current focuses that were deployed in 2021 are predominantly related to site speed:

 - Loading – site speed and delays of content loading